NVIDIA/aistore/docs/cli/bucket.md

 qFpwOOifUe.tar   8.50KiB         8b5919c0850a07d931c3c46ed9101eab                1622133846120151        no      ok      0
 thmdpZXetG.tar   8.50KiB         cfe0c386e91daa1571d6a659f49b1408                1622137609269706        no      ok      0
 ```

-> Note: When an [HDFS bucket](/docs/providers.md#hdfs-provider) is evicted, AIS will only remove objects stored in the cluster.
-AIS will retain the bucket's metadata to allow the bucket to re-register later.

 ## Move or Rename a bucket